This method is for deploying Open edX locally on a single server, where docker images are orchestrated with docker-compose.

 tutor executable.
 To migrate from an earlier version, you should first stop your platform:

+Then, install Tutor using one of the installation methods.
 Then, create the Tutor project root and move your data:

 mkdir -p "$(tutor config printroot)" mv config.json data/ "$(tutor config printroot)"

-Finally, start your platform again:
+Finally, launch your platform with:

 tutor local quickstart

 Backups/Migrating to a different server¶

 With Tutor, all data are stored in a single folder.
 This means that it’s extremely easy to migrate an existing platform to a different server.
 For instance, it’s possible to configure a platform locally on a laptop, and then move this platform to a production server.

 Make sure tutor is installed on both servers with the same version.

 tutor local stop